Mount Baldy, California

-Mount Baldy or Mount Baldy Village, formerly Camp Baynham and Camp Baldy, is an unincorporated community in the San Gabriel Mountains, in San Bernardino County near the eastern border of Los Angeles County, in Southern California.
+Mount Baldy or Mount Baldy Village, formerly Camp Baynham and Camp Baldy, is an unincorporated community in the San Gabriel Mountains located in San Bernardino County and Los Angeles County in Southern California, with the county line running through the community.
 It is located below Mount San Antonio, commonly known as "Mount Baldy", hence its name.

 Geography

 It is located below Mount San Antonio (Mt Baldy) in San Antonio Canyon.
 San Antonio Creek flows through the community.
-It is surrounded by Angeles National Forest.
+It is surrounded by the Angeles National Forest.
 Mt Baldy is 12 mi north of Ontario.

 History

 Around the turn of the twentieth century, when the Baldy Bowl was transitioning from resource extraction and toward recreation, a series of bitter conflicts took place there between the San Antonio Water Company and various camp owners.
 Pollution of the watershed and an 1899 brush fire led the company to wrest legal control of the road through the canyon away from Charles Baynham, close off the canyon with locked gates, and station armed guards to keep out intruders.
 But after some time and various legal battles, the company decided to profit from recreation rather than discouraging it.
 It bought Baynham's Camp in 1907 but then hired Baynham to manage it, charging tolls on the road from 1908 to 1922.
 The camp was renamed Camp Baldy in 1910, and in the following year the canyon became accessible by automobile.
 By the early 1920s there were numerous trail camps and resorts in the area.
 When the area became a national forest in 1908, the forest service began offering 99-year leases of plots of land, including at Camp Baldy.

 The Los Angeles flood of 1938 destroyed most of the human-made structures in Camp Baldy.
 The casino was destroyed, but the hotel (today's Buckhorn Lodge) survived.
 Camp Baldy was rebuilt and later became Mt.
 Baldy Village.